William Christian Bullitt Jr.: Bullitt Mission of 1919

 The Allied leaders rejected these terms, however, apparently convinced that the White forces would be victorious.
 British Prime Minister David Lloyd George had given early support to the Bullitt Commission, but he refused to make its findings known to the public.
 He told Bullitt that was because of pressure by Winston Churchill, who was an ardent anticommunist.
-Bullitt and Steffens returned from Moscow alongside the British writer and spy Arthur Ransome who worked as a double agent for both MI6 and the Cheka.
-Ransome-who publicly supported the Bolsheviks-served as Bullitt's guide to Russia.
+House was in favor of accepting Lenin's offer, but Wilson was not.
+Bullitt in his report to Wilson wrote that "a dull, inexperienced, young people were trying rudely but conscientiously and at the cost of great suffering to themselves to find a better way than the old way".